davanstrien/ImageIN/README.md

 #### Enablers

-- Open access data
+- Open access data: libraries, archives and museums make large amounts of their data available under permissive licences (primarily Creative Commons)
 - IIIF (more on this below)
-- Existing metadata
+- Existing metadata: existing metadata for collections items can enable filtering and retrieval of relevant material more easily.

 #### Constaints

 - Labelled data